-Our document analysis covered dozens of sources: directives, guidelines, laws, rules, regulations, official strategy publications, policy informing research reports, protocols, and scrutiny reports.
+Our document analysis covered dozens of mainly government focused sources related to flood risk management in our three cities and their national context: directives, guidelines, laws, rules, regulations, official strategy publications, policy informing research reports, protocols, and scrutiny reports.
 Semi-structured interviews were conducted in Dutch or English, the authors’ native languages (Table 1), and each was recorded and transcribed.
+Interviewees were chosen to cover as far as possible those with interests in flood risk reduction decisions (i.e. local civil servants) and their science base (i.e. the researchers in Lisbon and Rotterdam).
 We acknowledge that some data might be subject to differences in cultural and linguistic interpretation from interviewees to authors; for example, some interviewees in Lisbon were more comfortable speaking in English than others.
 We sought to manage this situation such that when two interviewees were uncomfortable in speaking English, their colleagues translated their answers for us.
 Also for the Lisbon case some documents were written in English but relevant passages in Portuguese were translated by one of the interviewees.

 Information from both documents and interview sources was treated equally and analysed following the coding method developed by Miles et al. (2014), identifying and recording themes and sub-themes (Table 2).
 The data was analysed for flood risk measures taken, and those planned but not taken; the decision making rationale behind the measures; the underlying uncertainties mentioned in the sources.
-We compared the data and categorised them into policy measures, decision making approaches and decision making rationales (Table 2).
+We compared the data and categorised it as being related to policy measures, decision making approaches and decision making rationales (Table 2).
 We then scored each city on each of the categories and used the results from the scoring exercise to analyse and compare the three cities’ approach to uncertainty in flood risk management.

 4. Urban flooding in London (Camden), Lisbon and Rotterdam